Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Overall supply chain risk for hazardous material decontamination service operators has been moderate during the three years to 2018.
+The overall supply chain risk for hazardous material decontamination service operators is moderate.
 Various chemicals are used in hazardous material decontamination services, such as bleach, ammonia, hydrogen peroxide and baking soda.
-Consequently, suppliers are vulnerable to changes in the price of these cleaning compounds....
+Consequently, suppliers are vulnerable to changes in the prices of these cleaning compounds.
+Fortunately for market suppliers, there are...
 Subscribe to learn more.